 For a list of Israel’s holidays and dates please see https://www.timeanddate.com/holidays/israel/

 Most sites and public places in Israel are modern and clean, including most restrooms.
-Restrooms are usually called a WC, which stands for Water Closet, a European term.
-Some restrooms at churches or holy sites charge a fee of 1 or 2 shekels.
+Restrooms are usually labeled WC, which stands for Water Closet, a European term.
+In Hebrew the word for restroom is sheroteem…in Arabic it’s hamam.
+Be prepared that most restrooms at churches or holy sites charge a fee of 1 or 2 shekels.
 You may want to carry a small pack of tissues or wipes with you.

-Hebrew and Arabic are the official languages of Israel, however English is taught in Israeli schools and is widely spoken.
+Hebrew and Arabic are the official languages of Israel, however English is taught in Israeli schools and is widely spoken especially among younger Israelis or those in the tourism industry.
 Many stores and places of business throughout the country, including the airport and most roads, have signs in all 3 languages.
 It is very easy to communicate in English with most people you’ll meet, as the majority of Israelis speak it, even if not fluently.